Top of main content

 Here are some wedding planning tips to help you prepare for your big day.

-The average cost of a wedding in the UK is now £18,400, according to Hitched.
+The average cost of a wedding in the UK is now more than £20,000, according to the website Hitched.
 But before you start paying for anything, work out a budget that suits you.

 Some of your larger costs may be: